 Know that you can burn fat at this low intense level and train much longer and run further.
 So if you sole goal is to loose fat then run at this level for prolonged periods.
 If you want fitness then do some faster intervals or use the terrain to get you into a higher level, here you will work the lungs and cardio – this is what will make you feel healthy and alive so don’t go just for the fat burn.

-In short it’s all well and good to just get the GPS stats (though they can be great) but to truly take control of your fitness and running you will need to get close to your heart.
+In short it’s all well and good to just get the GPS stats (though they can be great as in this Tokyo Run) but to truly take control of your fitness and running you will need to get close to your heart.